Lambert-Nguyen/team-project-cmpe202-03-fall2025-commandlinecommando/project-journal/week5-oct6-oct12.md

 ## Vineet
 ### Completed
 - First backend deployment test on EC2 successful
+- Panned with Sakshat and Lam on how we can plan integration of backend with frontend
 ### Next
 - Deploy Postgres container
 ### Blocked